-[n.] an ache for travel; being homesick for a place you’ve
+[n.] an ache for travel; being homesick for a place you’ve never been

 Fernweh is a lot like wanderlust, (a strong desire to wander & travel the world) but it’s different.
 When I look at the definition of fernweh versus the definition of wanderlust, it feels to me that fernweh is deeper.
 It isn’t just that you have this desire to travel, which I have constantly.
 It’s something that aches.
 It’s that emptiness you feel after coming home.
 It’s craving the new, missing culture shock and feeling adventurous at essentially every moment.
 This isn’t a new feeling for me, but recently I’ve been feeling fernweh in a deeper way than ever before.